Dialogue Knowledge Hub

 Member, Gender Action for Peace and Security, GAPS UK

-Swadeka Ahsun is a researcher and writer on dialogue between religions and faiths in pluralistic societies to encourage tolerance and strengthen reconciliation in peacebuilding.
-She holds an international diplomacy from the University of the UN and is an international award-winning artist, having exhibited extensively in interfaith programmes, collections and communities.
+Swadeka Ahsun is a researcher and writer on dialogue between religions and faiths in pluralistic societies, aiming to encourage tolerance and strengthen reconciliation in peacebuilding.
+Swadeka holds a B.A and M.A in Islamic Studies which researched the topics of interreligious dialogue, comparative religion under the Professorship of Tim Winter of the faculty of Divinity, Cambridge.

 Swadeka has been leading Scriptural Reasoning for the Islamic Cultural Centre, the Regent Park Mosque, the St. John’s Wood Church and Jewish Liberal Synagogue at St. John’s Wood, and as such been a contributor and participant of the Cambridge Interfaith and scriptural reasoning.